gvwilson/thirdbit/src/fiction/iffy/index.md

 then bow his head.
 "T minus fifteen seconds," the mechanical voice announced.

-He stood and took a step toward the superconducting ring.
+Wales stood and took a step toward the superconducting ring.
 The lights in his temple flared, sending him to his knees.
 He locked eyes with Iffy,